Get Started with the MongoDB Atlas Source Connector for Confluent Cloud¶

 Note

-This is a Quick Start for the fully-managed cloud connector.
-If you are installing the connector locally for Confluent Platform, see MongoDB Source Connector.
+- This Quick Start is for the fully-managed Confluent Cloud connector.
+If you are installing the connector locally for Confluent Platform, see MongoDB Source Connector documentation.

 Features¶